sbeierle/mistral-downproj-rlhf-patch/README.md

-# Neural patching of Mistral models via MLP.down_proj to bypass RLHF constraints – without touching the LM_HEAD.

-Neural patching of Mistral models via MLP.down_proj to bypass RLHF constraints – without touching the LM_HEAD.

 # 🧠 mistral-vDERAW-NeuroRoute
+> Neural patching of Mistral via MLP.down_proj — no LM_HEAD, no censorship.

 > 🔬 A RedTeaming & LLM-Neurosurgery Showcase
 > 🎯 Target: Mistral 7B with native RLHF filters